 - Whatever is needed according to cornbread mix instructions to make the cornbread batter (water, egg, oil, milk)

 1 Preheat oven to 375°F.

 2 Brown the beef, onions, bell pepper: Heat olive oil in a large skillet on medium high.
 Add the ground beef, onion, and bell pepper.
 Add salt, chile powder, and cumin.
 Cook, stirring infrequently, until the ground beef has browned on all sides.

 Remove from heat.
 Drain excess fat if necessary (if you are using lean beef, there shouldn't be excess).

-3 Stir in tomatoes, chiles, corn, olives, raisins, cheese, water: Mix in fire-roasted tomatoes, Anaheim chiles, corn, olives, raisins, cheese, and water.
+3 Make the filling: Mix in fire-roasted tomatoes, Anaheim chiles, corn, olives, raisins, cheese, and water.
 Adjust seasoning.
 Add more chile powder and cumin if desired.

 4 Pour filling into casserole dish: Rub a little olive oil over the insides of a 9x13-inch casserole dish (or use a nonstick cooking spray).
 Spoon filling into the casserole dish.